Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Discussion

 \section{Discussion}

-We have provided identification and estimation results for analyses that transport causal inferences from a collection of randomized trials to a target population in which baseline covariate data are available but no experimentation has been conducted.
-Our results provide a solution to one of the leading problems in the field of ``evidence synthesis'': how to use a body of evidence consisting of multiple randomized trials to draw causal inferences about the effects of the interventions investigated in the trials in a new target population.
+We have described methods to transport causal inferences from a collection of randomized trials to a target population in which baseline covariate data are available but no experimentation has been conducted.
+Our results provide a solution to one of the leading problems in the field of ``evidence synthesis'': how to use a body of evidence consisting of multiple randomized trials to draw causal inferences about the effects of the interventions investigated in the trials for a new target population of substantive interest.

 Traditional approaches to evidence synthesis, including meta-analysis, focus on modeling aspects of the distribution of study effects or producing statistically optimal summaries of available data \citep{higgins2009re, rice2018re}.
-In general, such analyses do not produce causally interpretable estimates of the effect of well-defined interventions on any target population because the contributions of individual studies to the meta-analysis summary are weighted by the precision of the study-specific estimates, without considering the relevance of the studies to any target population.
+In general, such analyses do not produce causally interpretable estimates of the effect of well-defined interventions on any target population because the contributions of individual studies to the meta-analysis summary are weighted by the precision of the study-specific estimates, without considering the relevance of the studies to any target population or the strong assumptions needed to combine information across studies to estimate treatment effects.

-In contrast, our approach explicitly targets a well-defined population chosen on scientific or policy grounds and possibly different from the populations sampled in the randomized trials.
-In our experience, policy-makers who use evidence syntheses to inform their decisions are not interested in the populations represented by the completed randomized trials and almost always have a different target population in mind.
-Thus, the statistical methods in this paper can be viewed as a form of causally interpretable meta-analysis, consistent with the conceptual framework outlined in \citep{sobel2017causal}.

-Future work should consider extensions of the methods to address variations in treatment protocols across trials, differential covariate measurement error in the randomized trials and the sample of the target population, systematically missing data (e.g., when some covariates are not collected in some trials), and violations of the transportability conditions (e.g., to be examined by sensitivity analyses).